HorizLabs/server/documentation/API/tests.md

 ### Basic Description and Overview

 The endpoint is used to create tests.
 It requires the user token as a cookie called "token" for authentication.
-Only individuals who have roles "owner" and "admin" as of right now (7/22/2024) can create and update tests.
+Only individuals who have roles "owner" and "admin" as of right now (7/22/2024) can create, update, and delete tests.

 ### Methods and Actions